bneil/bneil.github.io/content/posts/2023-04-04-building-crud-with-htmx.md

 1. htmx

 backend:
-1. golang / gin for the language and server
+1. golang / fiber for the language and server
 1. fig for configuration
 1. clover for the database